slomkowski/nginx-config-formatter/README.md

 ### Manual installation

-The simplest form of installation would be copying `nginxfmt.py` to your scripts directory.
+The simplest form of installation would be copying `nginxfmt.py` to your scripts' directory.
 It has no 3-rd party dependencies.

 You can also clone the repository and symlink the executable: